eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 2. Will this proposal actually *play* to voters.
 Will voters vote "yes" if it's on the ballot?
 Will they like it enough to keep it around if it passes?
 Will politicians support and push for it, without it becoming a partisan disaster like RCV has been?
 Are there unbiased usability studies that show voters can understand the ballot and the system?
 3. Will this system be able to weather Condorcet cycles in a way that maintains voter confidence and legitimacy?

 As I've said before, basically all "good" voting methods<d-footnote>Primarily, Approval, Condorcet, and STAR voting.
 RCV is a noticeable downgrade from these systems.</d-footnote> are going to agree most of the time, and will largely all defuse polarization and encourage more representative candidates.
 With that in mind, I think the most practical and voter-friendly system is very likely the best one.
-I think Approval Top-2 is tested, excellent, and one of the most voter-friendly systems.
-But I could see an argument that by taking in one more candidate from the Approval jungle (which would reduce the number of lockouts), this slightly more expressive--but still grounded and digestible--general election ballot could make a more *palatable* reform that people can get excited about.

-At the moment, Approval Top-2 seems like a much safer system to back.
+Approval Top-2 is tested, excellent, and one of the most voter-friendly systems, and seems like a much safer system to back.
 The fact that it's *already* being used in St. Louis <d-cite key="sargent2025stlouis"></d-cite> is a fantastic thing to be able to point to, advocacy-wise.

+That said, I could see an argument that by taking in one more candidate from the Approval jungle (which would reduce the number of lockouts), this slightly more expressive--but still grounded and digestible--general election ballot could make a more *palatable* reform that people can get excited about.
+But this remains to be seen.

-However, I *do* genuinely like this system.
+I *do* genuinely like this system.
 I hope that Better Choices decides to go with Approval voting in the first round, and then I would consider this a top-tier method (should it prove politically viable).
 I am absolutely keeping my eye on this.